grafana/writers-toolkit/docs/sources/review/doc-validator/errata.md

 ### Message

 The link to the external page '%s' is invalid.
-Links to external pages must be an absolute URI, with either the scheme https or http.
+Links to external pages must be an absolute URI, with either the scheme `https` or `http`.

 ### Guide